 How Effective Are Automatic Braking Systems?

 Rear-end accidents are the most common type of deadly truck accident.
-This is because of the difference in weight and size between a truck and other vehicles on the road.
+This is because of the difference in weight and size between a truck and other vehicles.
 Just one mistake on the part of a driver can send a truck slamming into the back of a car with enough force to kill all passengers inside.
 What would usually be a fender bender involving other vehicles could be a deadly and life-altering event if a truck is involved.

 Automatic emergency braking systems are effective.
 They use radars to detect when vehicles are stopped up to 500 feet away and automatically slow down trucks.
 In many instances, these systems can completely prevent accidents from occurring.
 In other instances, they slow down trucks enough to prevent an accident from being deadly.